Table of contents

 Educational highlights

-Including education and certifications towards the end of the resume provides a well-rounded view of Isabella’s qualifications.
+Including education and certifications toward the end of the resume provides a well-rounded view of Isabella’s qualifications.
 The certifications related to sales management and advanced strategies add credibility and demonstrate her commitment to professional development.

-What makes this a great healthcare executive resume:
+What makes this a great healthcare executive resume?

 -